 Cross Flow Radiator

 The Torana cross flow core is approximately W 470 mm x H 520 mm (2444 cm2).
 Twin 12" ( 300 mm ) fans will overhang the tanks and not cover the core effectively.
 A single 16" ( 400 mm ) fan will fit nicely on a cross flow core, this in my opinion is the main reason to fit a cross flow radiator in a Torana.
-However the cross flow design does not expose as much core area to direct airflow as the down flow design in a Torana.
+The downside is that the cross flow design does not expose as much core area to direct airflow as the down flow design in a Torana.

 The main advantage of a cross flow radiator verses a down flow radiator in terms of design is that the radiator cap on a cross flow radiator is located on the low pressure (suction) side of the system, so it is unaffected by the pressure generated by the water pump.
+Down flow radiators have been know to have problems with the radiator cap leaking into the overflow at high rpm.

 Airflow